ipluser/react-flux-demo/README.md

 # react-flux-demo
-An learn demo that is flux application architecture.
+An learning demo that is flux application architecture.